 Because many babies in the NICU aren’t able to nurse, their mothers often start off exclusively pumping.
 This can be stressful and challenging, particularly if you weren’t expecting your baby to be in the NICU.
 This guide is intended to help new moms quickly learn how to make pumping in the NICU as easy and manageable as possible.

 To write this article, I asked current and former NICU moms what they would have wanted someone to tell them on their first day in the NICU.
-Nine of them took the time to tell me about their experiences in-depth and give me tips for other new moms in the position that they were in.
+Nine of them took the time to tell me about their experiences in-depth and give me tips for other new moms who are in the position that they were in.